maxmurdoch/flock/src/pages/products/hobbyist.md

   description: |-
     * On-demand insurance from £2.95
     * Short-term cover from 1-8 hours
-    * Public Liability insurance up to £250 K
+    * Public Liability insurance up to £250,000
     * Real-time risk assessment
   header: 'Pay-as-you-fly drone insurance for recreational pilots  '
 why:
   description: >-
     Enjoy your favourite hobby without worrying about insurance.
-Get covered on the spot for the price of a coffee.
+Get covered on-demand for the price of a coffee.
   list:
     - text: >-
         Flock's pricing is risk-dependent, so the safer you fly, the less you